circuithub/elm-html-shorthand/README.md

 [elm-html-shorthand][shorthand] is a modest, lightweight shorthand for supplementing [Html][elm-html] using three forms of notation:

-* A single argument form...
+* An elision form...

   ```elm
   span_     -- No attributes
   span []   -- expands to this
   ```

-* A canonical form...
+* An idiomatic form...

   ```elm
   img' "http://elm-lang.org/logo.png" "The Elm logo"             -- takes a common sense list of arguments
   img [ src "http://elm-lang.org/logo.png", alt "The Elm logo" ] -- expands to this
   ```

-* A classy (-canonical) form...
+* A classy (-idiomatic) form...

   ```elm
   codec "lang-elm" "Signal Float"                   -- takes a css class string + common sense arguments
   code [ class "lang-elm" ] [ text "Signal Float" ] -- expands to this
   ```

 Shorthand does not attempt to create a template for every concievable use case.
 In fact, we encourage you to look for patterns in your html and factor out your own!
-We only intend to provide defaults for extremely common, single element patterns.
+We only intend to provide defaults for extremely common patterns on individual elements.

 A quick comparison!